realkemon/home/pages/tut_part1.md

 </table>

 During a `-vis` compile, your map automatically gets split up into several uniform cubes.
 Those cubes are separated from each other by the colourful planes that you can see in the comparison images above.
 To have the correct terminology, let's refer to the cubes as **"(BSP) leaves"** and to the colourful planes as **"portals"**.
-Because our entire map is split up into those "(BSP) leaves", the player is in one of them at all times.
-From the current "(BSP leaf", the engine then creates a list of all other "(BSP) leaves" to which it can draw a direct line of sight.
-It then renders everything that is within those "(BSP) leaves", whether the player can see it or not.
+Because our entire map is split up into those (BSP) leaves, the player is in one of them at all times.
+From the current (BSP leaf, the engine then creates a list of all other (BSP) leaves to which it can draw a direct line of sight.
+It then renders everything that is within those (BSP) leaves, whether the player can see it or not.

 <table>
  <tr>